Gregory Brooks: Business ventures

 Brooks co-founded LeggoPoker, an online community that offers one-on-one training and instructional videos for poker players.
 The company was founded by Brooks and Chris Tickner and offers training from professional poker players such as Brooks, Andrew Lichtenberger, Aaron Jones, and Ben Sulsky (Sauce123).
 The company was purchased by Phil Ivey in 2013 as an addition to his Ivey League and currently operates as a division of IveyPoker.

 In 2011, Brooks co-founded Skorb, an online portal that provides ways for college students to spend less on the things they buy.
 The website is only open to students and leverages discounts offered through partners such as percentage savings at sites like Apple, Microsoft, Best Buy, and Groupon.
 The site also allows students to earn money by involving parents and other supporting individuals.

 Brooks also co-founded the online metasearch engine Textbook Assault.
 The website compares textbook prices from multiple sources such as Amazon.com, Bookbyte, Biblio.com, and ECampus.com.
 The result of each search displays the website a book can be found and the price that it is selling for on that site, but also allows users to check out directly from the Textbook Assault site.

-In 2022, Brooks purchased his first pair of Birkenstocks.
-They were the Milano in Brown Amalfi Leather from the Designer Shoe Warehouse.